 Easy Blackberry Muffins

-These are moist muffins that will rise and bake to a golden brown.
-Full of juicy blackberries, they have a soft and tender crumb and are out of the oven in 45 minutes.
-You can use fresh or frozen berries and make them ahead since they freeze very well.
+Fantastic, moist, soft muffins that will rise and bake to a golden brown.
+Full of juicy blackberries (fresh or frozen), they're out of the oven in 45 minutes.
+They freeze very well.

 - Total Time: 40 minutes